-SNAP has developed sets of tools to support educators in designing and using performance assessments for NGSS.
-Free online courses provide instruction on how to use these resources to support professional learning communities around NGSS assessment.
+SNAP has developed sets of tools to support educators in designing and using performance assessments for 3-dimensional science standards, such as NGSS.
+Free online courses provide instruction on how to use these tools to support professional learning communities in learning about and developing NGSS assessments.

-Resources for analyzing performance assessments to inform instructional decisions
+Resources for using performance assessments to inform instructional decisions

 In SNAP's vision of high-quality assessment for NGSS, classroom assessment blends almost seamlessly with instruction.
 Students are presented with a challenging task or problem, and through discourse, group work, opportunities for peer feedback, and scaffolded learning experiences, they build their expertise so that they are prepared to do their best possible work on a summative product.
 Our design tools use SNAP's design principles as a foundation to guide developers in building instructionally-embedded performance assessments (IEAs) that elicit actionable information about students' progress with the dimensions being assessed.